JohnWeightman/Text-Adventure-GUI/README.md

 2) UpdatePlayersFirstStatsBox() - Will update the box containing the Player's Name, Level, Hit Points and Armour Class using the'Name', 'Level', 'HP', 'MaxHP' and 'AC' variables in the static 'Player' class.

+3) ClearPlayersFirstStatsBox() - Will clear the box containing the Player's Name, Level, Hit Points and Armour Class of all text.

-3) UpdatePlayersSecondStatsBox() - Will update the box containing the Player's Strength, Dexterity and Constition using the 'Str', 'Dex' and 'Con' variables in the static 'Player'class.
+4) UpdatePlayersSecondStatsBox() - Will update the box containing the Player's Strength, Dexterity and Constition using the 'Str', 'Dex' and 'Con' variables in the static 'Player'class.

+5) ClearPlayersSecondStatsBox() - Will clear the box containing the Player's Strength, Dexterity and Constition of all text.

-4) UpdatePlayersThirdStatsBox() - Will update the box containing the Player's XP and XP needed for Next Level using the 'XP' and 'LU' variables in the static 'Player' class.
+6) UpdatePlayersThirdStatsBox() - Will update the box containing the Player's XP and XP needed for Next Level using the 'XP' and 'LU' variables in the static 'Player' class.

+7) ClearPlayersThirdStatsBox() - Will clear the box containing the Player's XP and XP needed for Next Level of all text.

-5) UpdatePlayersFourthStatsBox() - Will update the box containing the Player's Weapon, Off-Hand and Armour using the 'Weapon', 'OffHand' and 'Armour' variables in the static 'Player' class.
+8) UpdatePlayersFourthStatsBox() - Will update the box containing the Player's Weapon, Off-Hand and Armour using the 'Weapon', 'OffHand' and 'Armour' variables in the static 'Player' class.

+9) ClearPlayersFourthStatsBox() - Will clear the box containing the Player's Weapon, Off-Hand and Armour of all text.

-6) UpdateInventory() - Will update the box containing the Player's Inventory using the 'Inventory' list in the static 'Player' class.
+10) UpdateInventory() - Will update the box containing the Player's Inventory using the 'Inventory' list in the static 'Player' class.

+11) ClearInventory() - Will clear the box containing the Player's Inventory of all the text.

-7) UpdateFightOrderBox(List<string>) - Will update the box containing the fight order of PC and NPCs turns in a fight.
+12) UpdateFightOrderBox(List<string>) - Will update the box containing the fight order of PC and NPCs turns in a fight.
 Pass it a
 'List<string>' containing the PCs and NPCs in the fight order.

+13) ClearFightOrderBox() - Will clear the box containing the fight order of all the text.

-8) UpdateEnemiesBox(List<string>)- Will update the box containing the NPCs that the Player is currently fighting.
-Pass it a'List<string>
-containing all the enemies for the encounter.
+14) UpdateEnemiesBox(List<string>)- Will update the box containing the NPCs that the Player is currently fighting.
+Pass it a'List<string> containing all the enemies for the encounter.

+15) ClearEnemiesBox() - Will clear the box containing the NPC's that the Player is currently fighting of all text.

-9) UpdateStoryBox(string) - Will update the box containing the Story informing the Player of current events.
-Pass it a 'string' to print to the box.
+16) UpdateStoryBox(List<string>) - Will update the box containing the Story informing the Player of current story events.
+Pass it a
+'List<string>' to print to the box.

+17) ClearStoryBox() - Will clear the box containing the Story informing the Player of current story events of text.

-10) UpdatePlayerOptions(List<string>) - Will update the box containing the Players options for the current event.
+18) UpdatePlayerOptions(List<string>) - Will update the box containing the Players options for the current event.
 Pass it a 'List<string>' containing all of the Player's options.

+19) ClearPlayerOptions() - Will clear the box containing the Players options for the current event of all text.

-11) UpdateEventBox(List<string>) - Will update the box containing the games Events.
+20) UpdateEventBox(List<string>) - Will update the box containing the games Events.
 Pass it a 'List<string>' containing the latest game events.

+21) ClearEventsBox() - Will Clear the box containing the games Events of all text.